csprocket777/ember-sessionstorage-adapter/README.md

-Ember Data Local Storage Adapter
+Ember Data ~~Local~~ Session Storage Adapter
 ================================

-Store your ember application data in localStorage.
+Store your ember application data in ~~localStorage~~ sessionStorage.

+#NOTE:
+**NOTE**: This is exactly the same as the localStorage adapter except that it's been modified to use sessionStorage instead.

 Compatible with Ember Data 1.0.beta.6.